 For instance, thinking and teaching like a historian requires a certain set of intellectual and instructional tools to effectively work in the discipline; and, while work in U.S. history and world history have similar qualities, each requires a cognitive shift specific to its geographic focus.
 Similarly, while thinking and teaching like an English or American literature scholar, a philosophy or geography educator, an artist or a political scientist all share common features as fields in the humanities, each domain draws on a specific and unique set of core tenets.

 Humanities in Class: A Guide to Thinking and Learning in the Humanities is a compilation of guides in ten different humanities disciplines that identify the key qualities and practices of those disciplines, considering: What questions are asked?
 What tools and resources are invaluable?
 What processes occur?
-Created to be accessible and flexible to meet the needs of educators and classrooms at all levels, the final guide will feature media and digital content that helps clarify and establish fluency for each discipline.
+Created to be accessible and flexible and to meet the needs of educators and classrooms at all levels, the final guide will feature media and digital content that helps clarify and establish fluency for each discipline.

 Designed to reflect the emerging directions of humanities scholarship and the curricular needs of humanities education, this guide will feature work in ten fields of study, including: